BrucePaterson/TidyData-Week4/CODEBOOK.md

 assignment.
 The process used to take the variables and put them in tidy data format.
 * The tidy data format resulting from the previous steps.
-*   A description of the resulting variables and format, and,
+*   a.
+A description of the resulting variables and format, and,
-*   Any assumptions made along the way regarding the data.
+*   b.
+Any assumptions made along the way regarding the data.

 ### 1. Input or Raw Data